 The configuration illustrated in Figure 3 provides the necessary storage and compute capacity for an Exchange deployment.
 The storage controller used in the server platform plays a critical role in delivering the performance needs of a storage-intensive application such as Exchange.
-When the application data requirements are higher than the disk capacity provided by the PowerEdge R730xd server, a Dell Storage MD1400 Direct Attach Storage (DAS) enclosure can be attached to the server to increase the overall disk space available for Exchange mailbox databases hosted on a PowerEdge R730xd server.
+The next section briefly describes Dell PERC H730P mini and its features.